3 dead, 1 hurt in small plane crash in Florida neighborhood

 “We heard like a bomb, like a tremendous noise, and we went outside, and everything was on fire,” another neighbor, Annabel Fernandez, told the television station.

-The boy’s mother was able to get out of the vehicle and was trying to free her son.
-Firefighters eventually freed the trapped child and they were taken to the hospital, where the boy died.
+Megan Bishop was able to get out of the vehicle and was trying to free Taylor, officials said.
+Firefighters eventually freed the trapped child, and they were taken to the hospital, where the boy died.

 A neighbor’s door camera recorded the crash, showing the plane nose-diving into the SUV as the woman was driving down a street.
 The plane’s wreckage then hurtles along the pavement, leaving a line of flames in its wake.
 The plane also took out a power line when it crashed, officials said.

-The names of the victims have not been released.
+The names of the two victims on the plane have not been released.

 The Federal Aviation Administration and National Transportation Safety Board are investigating the crash.